 What we do not do that is different

 Most club fitters will start off with a questionnaire and particularly the question "What is your objective more distance or more accuracy?"
-We will not ask you this question or past history questions because they are irrelevant to a proper club fitting.
+We will not ask you this question or past history questions because they are irrelevant to your proper club fitting.
 The question on distance and accuracy is your first clue.
 When the Shaft is properly fitted, to be back to straight and square at ball impact, your best distance and accuracy will occur at the same time.
-What that question, when asked, really is telling you is that fitter does not know how to fit C so the shaft will be back to straight and square at ball impact and provide its peak performance of distance and accuracy at the same time.
+What that question, when asked, really is telling you is that fitter does not know how to fit Golf Clubs so the shaft will be back to straight and square at ball impact and provide its peak performance of distance and accuracy at the same time.

 What is Our club fitting process?